SameeraGrandhi/mlflow-on-k8s/README.md

 4. Additional Software Requirements

 #### 1. Install MiniKube/Microk8s Cluster
-There are so many open source tools are available in market now a days for build kubernetes cluster.
+There are so many open source tools are available in market now a days to build kubernetes cluster.
 Here we are, covered in Minikube and Microk8s installation process

 Install Minikube to work with Kubernetes on a local environment for purpose.
 Check the [wiki](https://gitlab.pramati.com/srinivasanr/mlflowonkubernetes/wikis/Install-MiniKube-with-Kvm2-Driver) to Install MiniKube with Kvm2 Driver